GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 # oxd 3.0.1 Documentation

-To make integrating applications with the Gluu Server fast, easy, and secure, Gluu offers commercial OAuth 2.0 client software called [oxd](http://oxd.gluu.org).
+To make integrating server-side applications with the Gluu Server fast, easy, and secure, Gluu offers commercial OAuth 2.0 client software called [oxd](http://oxd.gluu.org).

+!!!
+Note
+    oxd is commercial software licensed by Gluu.
+You can learn more and get your license on the [oxd website](https://oxd.gluu.org).

 Your application(s) can use any client software that implements the open standards the Gluu Server supports, however you may want to consider using oxd because:

 1. oxd is super-easy to use;
 2. We keep updating oxd to address the latest OAuth 2.0 security knowledge;